Opinion | Why is J.D. Vance getting canceled by his fellow Republicans?

 It would be unfair to blame Vance for financing RT.
 But Max Chafkin, author of a biography of Thiel, points to an ideological through line in the Vance-Thiel investment in Rumble.

 “This business deal has an ideological component,” Chafkin told me.
-“The ideology is nationalistic, anti-globalist, and authoritarian-curious.”
+“The ideology is nationalistic, antiglobalist and authoritarian-curious.”

 Chafkin suggested that this ideological inclination may translate into some sort of comfort level with financing a platform that carries Russian propaganda.